chillibasket/processing-grapher/README.md

 	1. Optimised the Serial monitor text rendering to improve the frame rate.
 	1. Added menu button to turn off the automatic scrolling of the serial monitor.
 	1. Improved the menu UI to make it clearer when a button is disabled.
-	1. Menu clicks are no handled in a separate thread, meaning pop-ups etc. are no longer blocking.
+	1. Menu clicks are now handled in a separate thread, meaning pop-ups etc. are no longer blocking.
-	1. Added a thread which updated the COM port list at regular intervals.
+	1. Added a new thread which updates the COM port list at regular intervals.
 	1. Overhauled the "Graph" drawing class to make it more robust to displaying a variety of data.
 1. (6th August 2020) Version 1.7
 	1. Revamped file saving process so that new entries are written to the output file the moment they are received.